Dreaming of a Butcher Block Countertop? Here's What You Need to Know

 Butcher block countertops—also known as wood countertops—introduce warmth to a kitchen.
 They add a little rustic charm and are especially key to establishing that modern farmhouse kitchen vibe.
 They can even help soften some of the sleeker, sharper elements of contemporary or modern kitchens.
-Of course, like any popular countertop style, butcher block countertops have their quirks, pros, and cons.
-Whether a wood countertop finish is topping off a kitchen island, serving as an accent piece, or taking over the entire kitchen, following design and care tips from the experts can ensure that you will like the way it looks—and that it will last for years to come.
+Of course, like any popular countertop style, butcher block countertops have their pros and cons.
+If you're on the fence about whether a wood countertop is for you, these design and care tips from experts are here to help.
+Read this guide to ensure that you will like the way the butcher block looks—and that it will last for years to come.

-One of the biggest steps in adding a butcher block countertop in a kitchen is deciding where, exactly, it can go.
-Some kitchens incorporate a wood countertop all over, using the material as the primary countertop material, while others follow the waterfall countertop look and use wood countertops only as an accent piece.
-Either works in a space, though using a wooden surface only as accent piece can offer a little more versatility and is a little more common.
+One of the biggest steps in adding a butcher block countertop in a kitchen is deciding where, exactly, it should go.
+Some kitchens incorporate a wood countertop all over, using the material as the primary countertop material, while others use wood countertops only as an accent piece.
+Either work in a space, though using a wooden surface only as an accent piece can offer a little more versatility and is a little more common.

 "I have seen wood countertops popping up in kitchens as accent pieces rather than as the entire countertop surface," says Abbe Fenimore, founder and interior designer at Studio Ten 25.
 "I think they are a great accent piece and an easy way to mix up the texture and function in a busy kitchen."

-Once that’s decided, picking the right look for this kitchen décor idea is the next challenge.
+Once the location of installation is decided, picking the right type of wood is the next challenge.

 As far as material goes, there's quite the variety, each with its own unique characteristics.
 Murray likes woods that don't require staining, such as walnut, though she says oak is also popular, both for its natural variations in color and its relative affordability.
 (Most butcher block countertops are not inexpensive.)
 Wood stains of different colors and glosses can change the look of any wood countertop material, too.